sergeyklay/gstore/README.rst

 **Sync all repos from all organizations**

-The example below will perform 2 API requests.
-The first is to obtain GitHub username, and the second one to get a list of user's organizations.
+The example below will perform HTTP requests to GitHub API.
+In general, we'll need to obtain GitHub username, and to get a list of user's organizations.
 At the end Gstore will sync repositories of organizations via Git.

 .. code-block:: bash